biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 An appropriate cutoff would exclude clear outliers, but retain most of the samples.
 Here we have already removed blanks from our data and eliminated the outliers prior to analysis so we will just use the minimum number of features observed in our samples (11030) as the cutoff.

-To rarefy the data, select Rarefy from the dropdown menu.
+To rarefy the data, select "Rarefy" from the dropdown menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/rarify_parameter_without_number.png
    :align:   center

 Several parameter have only one option and were thus automatically selected for you.
-In the ‘p-sampling-depth’ field we will specify the number of features to rarefy our samples to.
-Enter 11030 in this box, and click ‘Add Command’.
+In the "p-sampling-depth" field we will specify the number of features to rarefy our samples to.
+Enter 11030 in this box, and click "Add Command".
 Once the command is added the workflow should appear as follows:

 .. figure::  images/rarify_parameter_with_sampling_depth.png
    :align:   center